Ryhon0/sam/README.md

 In order to compile without SDL remove the SDL statements from the CFLAGS and LFLAGS variables in the file "Makefile".

 It should compile on every UNIX-like operating system.
 For Windows you need Cygwin or MinGW( + libsdl).

-Fork
-====

-Take a look at https://github.com/vidarh/SAM for a more refactored and cleaner version of the code.

 Usage
 =====